Leonardscripts/Node-projects/README.md

-# Responive WebApp with Portfolio &copy;
+# Responsive WebApp &trade; with Portfolio

-# disclosed and Upcoming projects